eclectic-kitty/notes/W1 - Why - Intro.md

 ### Transgression tangent
 - It would seem that games allow a space to transgress and explore
-- Counterpoint tho, it can lead to ruining other players
+- Counterpoint tho, it can lead to ruining other players' experience

 ### Drawing
 - Basic idea of what drawing a face is